gurditsingh/hydeout/_posts/test.md

 ## Delta Lake : UPDATE
 You can use the UPDATE operation to selectively update any rows that match a filtering condition, also known as a predicate.
 An SQL **UPDATE** statement changes the data of one or more records in a table.
-Either all the rows can be updated, or a subset may be chosen using a condition
+Either all the rows can be updated, or a subset may be chosen using a condition.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTQwMzA5NTAsNTE2Njg5NTI0LDQwNT
+eyJoaXN0b3J5IjpbMTkzMTg4NTQ5OCw1MTY2ODk1MjQsNDA1Nj
-Y0MDMyNSw3MDAyMzA5NjgsMjgwMDczMzMxLDU1NDI0OTA1Miwt
+QwMzI1LDcwMDIzMDk2OCwyODAwNzMzMzEsNTU0MjQ5MDUyLC0x
-MTExNDg0Njg4NSw1NzM3Mzg0ODksLTQwNDkwMzI0MSwxNjQzMz
+MTE0ODQ2ODg1LDU3MzczODQ4OSwtNDA0OTAzMjQxLDE2NDMzMT
-E2NTEsLTEzODcxOTc5OTMsMTU4NzI5OTkwMiwtNzU5MjMxNzc4
+Y1MSwtMTM4NzE5Nzk5MywxNTg3Mjk5OTAyLC03NTkyMzE3Nzgs
-LDk2MTE1ODY3NCwtMTczNTI3MjcyMywtMTQxMjIxNjEwLDExMT
+OTYxMTU4Njc0LC0xNzM1MjcyNzIzLC0xNDEyMjE2MTAsMTExOD
-g3MzQ5MSwxOTY2NTE2NzY5LDg1MTM1NzEwMiwtMTU1NzgzMTY2
+czNDkxLDE5NjY1MTY3NjksODUxMzU3MTAyLC0xNTU3ODMxNjY5
-OV19
+XX0=
 -->